Chapter 1: Upon a Night Both Dark and Stormy

 "Dada!
 Rose said!
 Rose said!"
 Merry panted.

 "Can we see your axe?
 Can we?"
 Merry shrilled.
 He ran after Pippin and Pippin ran after Merry, all around the dwarf.
 Goldy was too small to know what the commotion was about and clapped her hands and toddled along with her older brothers all the same.

 Elanor had deserted her stove-watching duties and in alternations gasped and gaped.

 Rosie's attempts to round up her brood failed.
 It would have been simpler to make the storm mind.
 She turned to her husband, who only grinned.
 Her expression turned horrorstruck.

-Sam had thought the tumult in his hole had reached its peak, but he was mistake in his figuring.
+Sam had thought the tumult in his hole had reached its peak, but he was mistaken.
 The floor pounded again and the children ran aside.
 A roar like a hurricane swept into the front hall.
-It was bound toward the master of Bag End.
+It was bounding toward the master of Bag End.

 All the children snapped into silence.

 Gimli's eyes bulged.
-He turned around, looked right, left, then around cautiously Sam.
-There, panting and grinning, bottom planted firmly tile floor, was a bearish specimen of a dog.
+He turned around, looked right, left, then cautiously around Sam.
+There, panting and grinning, bottom planted firmly on the tile floor, was a bearish specimen of a dog.
 It sat almost the hobbit's height.
 It wafted its nose the dwarf's way, thumping its brush-like tail.

 "Pray… don't tell me…" the dwarf sputtered.
 "I'm the cat!"

 "Frodo-lad named him, you'll have to take it up with him," said Sam.